-The order backlog is USD 0 at 30 June 2019 as the Matson project is now 100% complete.
+The order backlog for ship newbuild programs is USD 0 at 30 September 2019.
 Order backlog consists of future contract revenues and is subject to adjustment based on change orders as defined in the construction contracts.

 Order Order intake Order

-backlog 6 months to backlog
+backlog 9 months to backlog

-Amounts in USD millions 30 June 2019 30 June 2019 31 Dec.
+Amounts in USD millions 30 Sept.
+2019 30 Sept.
+2019 31 Dec.
 2018

-0.3 17.4
+0.3 17 4

-The loss recognized on long-term contracts (Hulls 029-030) as of 30 June 2019 is as follows:
+The loss recognized on long-term contracts (Hulls 029-030) as of 30 Sepember 2019 is as follows:

 Actual

-Amounts in USD millions 30 June 2019
+Amounts in USD millions 30 Sept.
+2019

 Contract revenue recognized to date 408.8

 Less: contract expenses recognized to date (418.3)

 Loss recognized to date (Hulls 029-030) (9.5)

 Typical variable consideration elements identified in the Company's contracts with customers include liquidated damages, performance guarantees and warranties.
-Under the Matson contract for Hulls 029-030, liquidated damages are considered as variable consideration, whereas performance guarantees and warranties are not categorized as variable consideration.
+Under the Matson contract for Hulls 029-030, liquidated damages were considered variable consideration, whereas performance guarantees and warranties were not categorized as variable consideration.

-Contract revenue and loss recognized to date includes revenue and loss for Hulls 029-030 since the contract for these vessels is accounted for using the principle-over-time revenue recognition method according to IFRS 15.
+Contract revenue and loss recognized to date includes revenue and loss for Hulls 029-030 since the contract for these vessels was accounted for using the principle-over-time revenue recognition method according to IFRS 15.

-As of 30 June 2019, the Company had no more contracts in place.
-During Q1 2019, the Company was building one containership for Matson: Hull 030 delivered on 28 March 2019.
+As of 30 September 2019, the Company had no more contracts in place.
+In Q1 2019, PSI delivered Hull 030, the second of two containerships that the Company was building for Matson.
 Philly Shipyard recognized contract revenues and expenses for the two-containership order from Matson as one project.
-As of 30 June 2019, the Matson project is 100% complete.
-The contract loss was provided for as of Q2 2019.
+As of 30 September 2019, the Matson project is 100% complete.
+The contract loss was provided for as of Q3 2019.

-Customer milestone payments as of 30 June 2019 and 31 December 2018 totaled USD 0 and USD 391.8 million, respectively.
-Customer milestone payments from Matson were made at intervals that were intended to be cash neutral, and as such are not representative of a significant financing component present in the contract.
+Customer milestone payments as of 30 September 2019 and 31 December 2018 totaled USD 0 and USD 391.8 million, respectively.
+Customer milestone payments from the customer are made at intervals that are intended to be cash neutral, and as such are not representative of a significant financing component present in the contract.

-Customer advances, net as of 30 June 2019 and 31 December 2018 totaled USD 0 and USD 1.2 million, respectively.
+Customer advances, net as of 30 September 2019 and 31 December 2018 totaled USD 0.4 million and USD 1.2 million, respectively.
 Customer advances, net represents the difference between cash advances received from the customer and costs incurred for those vessels.
+For Q3 2019, the USD 0.4 million consists entirely of customer advances, net, received under contract for ship repair and maintenance.

-As of 30 June 2019, PSI has non-cancellable purchase commitments for materials and equipment (unpaid liabilities) of approximately USD 2.4 million for the construction of Hull 030.
+As of 30 September 2019, PSI has non-cancellable purchase commitments for materials and equipment (unpaid liabilities) of approximately USD 2.2 million for the construction of various ships, primarily Hulls 029 and 030.